ljufa/rsplayer/docker/docs-site/README.md

 are involved, and the private `origin` remote is not part of it.

 Runner requirements: label `rsplayer-docs`, its user can run docker/docker-compose, and the external `proxy` docker network exists.
-The host and cert resolver are set in the workflow `env`.
+The host and cert resolver are hardcoded in `docker-compose.yaml`.

 ### Manual

-On the VPS, in a clone or copy of the repo:
-`cd docker/docs-site && docker-compose up -d --build`
+On the VPS, in a clone or copy of the repo: `cd docker/docs-site && docker-compose up -d --build`.